craigryan/fitness-passport/README.md

 From the Apollo SANDBOX web page, navigate to Root -> Query -> member

 - select email under Arguments
-- expand Fields and select the email, firstName and lastName fields
+- expand Fields and select all fields

 This should populate the ExampleQuery panel with a valid query and Variables.
 Finally, give the **email** variable a valid member email (hint: try 'rob@example.com')

 Note refer to this [TEST DATA](./src/data/members.ts) for all available members.

-A minimal (member name) query and parameter value will look similar to this:
+A complete query and parameter value will look similar to this:

 Operation